Your big journey along the Great Silk Road !

 A snow-white symbol of Kazakhstan's national unity -

-The monument serves as a visual embodiment of historical continuity and the people's desire for prosperity, combining elements of classical monumentality and profound national symbolism.
-A large 5.2-hectare space is organized around the stele, the central part of which is paved with light-colored granite.
-The complex is complemented by an elegant colonnade of 28 columns totaling 120 meters in length, emphasizing the solemnity and significance of the structure.
+The monument serves as a visual embodiment of historical continuity and the people's aspiration towards prosperity, combining elements of classical monumentality and deep national symbolism.
+Around the stele, a large-scale space with an area of 5.2 hectares is organized, the central part of which is paved with light granite.
+The complex is complemented by an elegant colonnade of 28 columns with a total length of 120 meters, which emphasizes the solemnity and significance of the site.
+Opposite the monument is located the entrance to the Presidential Park, which makes this location popular.
+In this park is located the famous pyramid – the Palace of Peace and Reconciliation.

-"Kazak Eli" is not just a monument, but a multifaceted work of art that tells the story of the courage of ancestors, the creative work of contemporaries, and the ambitious plans of future generations of Kazakhstanis.
+"Kazakh Eli" – is not just a monument, but a multi-faceted artistic work that tells the story of the courage of ancestors, the creative labor of contemporaries, and the ambitious plans of future generations of Kazakhstanis.
+Having visited the monument, pay attention to the landmarks located nearby, here you can visit the Independence Palace and look at the unusual architecture of the Shabyt Palace of Arts.

 ---------------------------------------------